Los Angeles Brain Injury Attorney

 - Mild Traumatic Brain Injury – 13-15 Points

-Who May Be Liable For Causing Your Brain Injury?
+Who May Be Liable For Causing Your Brain Injury in California?

 Because a brain injury can occur from a multitude of incidents, identifying responsible parties for a victim’s brain damage depends on the circumstances surrounding the injury.
 The following are some situations in which brain damage may occur, along with potential responsible parties: